-Risk Class B Risk Class C Risk Class --------------------------------------
+Risk Class B Risk Class B Risk Class C Risk Class D

-15-8: Ancillary and additional devices (AAD)
+I5-8: Ancillary and additiona I devices (AAD)

-When AAD is part of measuring device that is possible to disconnect (deinstall/remove/unmount) then extension T shall be applied.
+When AAD is part of measur then extension T shall be appl ing device that is possible to disconnec ied. t (deinstall/remove/unmount)

+Specifying Notes:

-In cases when measuring devices contains AAD without legally relevant software then data from AAD with legally non-relevant software must be clearly distinguishable from data from AAD with legally relevant software.
-In cases when AAD with the legally relevant software has the possibility of being disconnected without breaking a seal that secures the connection to the measuring device then extension T shall be applied.
+AAD with legally non-relevant legally relevant software.
+In ca vices contains AAD without legally releves software must be clearly distinguishables ses when AAD with the legally relevant s reaking a seal that secures the connect ied. ble from data from AAD with software has the possibility of

+Required Documentation:
-- The list of ADD which contains legally relevant software with description.

-- · According to extension T.

-- According to extension S (if applicable).
+The list of ADD which According to extension According to extension lescription.

+Validation Guidance:

+Checks based on documentat ion:

-- · According to extension T.
+• According to extension T.

-- According to extension S (if applicable).
+According to extension S (if applicable).

-- · Check if documentation contains complete list of ADD with LRSW.
+Check if documentation contains complete list of ADD with LRSW.

+Functional checks:

-- · According to extension T. - According to extension S (if applicable).
+According to extension T.

+According to extension S (if applicable).

-10.5.4 Examples of legally relevant parameters, functions and data
+11.5.4 Examples of legally relevant parameters, functions and data16